Configuration

 name

-Must not conflict with any other defined Real or Virtual Application name.
+String | [Required] Name for your Virtual Application.
+Must not conflict with any other defined Real or Virtual Application name. |

 applications

-Array of Real Applications.
+Array | Array of Real Applications. |

 .application

-Entry for a Real Application translation for the Virtual Application.
+Object | Entry for a Real Application translation for the Virtual Application. |

 .name

-[Required] Name of the Real Application.
-Must be a configured Application name.
+String | [Required] Name of the Real Application.
+Must be a configured Application name. |

 Application Loadshare & Failover

-Both the “Repeated Real Applications” (implicit virtuals) and the (explicit) “Virtual Application Configuration” provide a mechanism by which a single Virtual Application Handle is created which maps to multiple Real Applications.
+Both the “Repeated Real Applications” (implicit virtuals) and the (explicit) “Virtual Application Configuration” provide a mechanism by which a single “virtual” application handle is created which maps to multiple “real” applications.

 There are two main reasons why this is done: